 My name is Lorelie Rozzano and I’m a recovering addict.

-17 years ago I took the most difficult walk of my life, through the front doors of a treatment centre.
+17 years ago I took the most difficult walk of my life, through the front doors of a treatment center.
 At the time I couldn’t imagine anything other than the pain and despair I was in.
 I had no idea then that my life was going to improve drastically, right away.
 If I had a tail, it would have been tucked between my legs.
 My head hung low.
 Bangs in face, I stared at the floor feeling demoralized.
 If there was a more shameful place on earth to be, I couldn’t imagine where.
 Going to a treatment facility for alcohol and drug dependency was for addicts and alcoholics, and I sure as heck wasn’t one of those!

 I carried two plastic bags with me.
 There was just enough clothing in them, to get me through the first few days.
 My mind raced, keeping pace with my heart.

 I had just left my partner on the other side of the door.
 I was alone and scared.
 I raised my head long enough to scan the place trying to get a feel for it.
 Rehab was not what I expected.
 There were no people in white terry towel robs, shuffling about.
 No locks on the windows or doors.
 No brown trench coats or shopping carts.
 As a matter of fact, I couldn’t tell the difference between patients and staff.
 The strangest thing of all though, was the smiles on the faces of the people I was seeing.

 I had the kind of thinking that thought like this: If you love me you’ll do what I ask and if you don’t do it, you don’t love me.
 To say I had unrealistic expectations and took emotional hostages in my relationships would be an understatement!
 Of course, I didn’t know any of this then.
 I just knew that when I used, my skin fit – maybe for the first time in my life.

 The weeks flew by.
 I was nearing the end of my stay when a brand new patient walked in the door.
 I greeted her with a great big smile on my face and I knew… God or Higher Power had worked a miracle in my life.
 For I wasn’t just sober, I was ALIVE.
 Finally, my skin fit.

 I learned that I am worthy of being helped and I learned to help others.
-I also learned that there was a God, and that I wasn’t it!
+I also learned that there was a God and that I wasn’t it!
 Recovering from addiction is a little like waking up from a coma.
 Everything is brand new.
 You see and experience life, differently.
 I used to talk about all the things I would do with my life, one day.

 Today, I do them.
+Sincerely, Lorelie Rozzano.